This post may contain affiliate links to products I recommend. I receive a small commission at no cost to you if you make a purchase using my link.

 Some people like to drizzle the sponge layers with alcohol such as sherry.
 You could also use any kind of fruit liqueur.

-Dairy Free Trifle
+Gluten and Dairy Free Trifle

 To make this dairy free, you’ll need to make a dairy free custard or buy a premade dairy free custard.
 I haven’t tested the recipe below with dairy free alternatives, but if you want to try it I would recommend using a df milk alternative, and use coconut cream in place of the cream, or use extra dairy free milk and increase the cornflour by 10-20g to make sure it thickens.
 Alternatively, you could make a custard using custard powder.